-- InfiniBand in Ethernet mode is only supported for KVM nodes or CentOS 6.
+- The InfiniBand in Ethernet mode is only supported for KVM nodes or CentOS 6.
 InfiniBand will not work with CentOS 5 or Xen.

 - InfiniBand is only supported for the SAN (Storage Area Network) network, not PXE (Preboot Execution Environment) boot.

 This tutorial presents the steps to enable CloudBoot for the OnApp compute resources using the install CloudBoot compute resources method.
-Hope this tutorial was helpful, and do reach out to us if you have any query or suggestions.
+Hope this tutorial was helpful, and do reach out to us if you have any queries or suggestions.